Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Unresolved
-### Problem - Form won't fit the screen on iphone 7 and 8, if i had more time i would solve the problem by experimenting with the current code.
+### Problem - The form won't fit the screen on iPhone 7 and 8, if I had more time I would solve the problem by experimenting with the current code.
 ![Contactpage](imagesreadme/contactform.JPG)
-### Problem - The explore section won't fit the screen on iphone 7 and 8, if i had more time i would solve the problem by experimenting with the current code.
+### Problem - The explore section won't fit the screen on iPhone 7 and 8, if I had more time I would solve the problem by experimenting with the current code.
 ![backtop](imagesreadme/backtop.PNG)

 ## Credit Section